ejduwell/pipeCleaner/README.md

 - Consider saving a project-specific copy of `pipelineCleaner.m` to reuse later.
 - If you find this useful, please give the GitHub repository a ⭐ and help spread the word!

+### Acknowledgements

+Developed by Ethan Duwell, PhD (June 2025).
+Ethan used OpenAI’s GPT-4o model to assist in development of this codebase.
 ---

 Happy pipeline cleaning!